 So now what?
 You have your website all set up, you’ve written a few blog posts, and now you’re finally ready to get eyes on your blog.
-Because let’s face it, we want more than just our mom and best friend reading this thing that took us hours to set up.
+Because let’s face it, you want more than just your mom and best friend reading your blog.

-Most importantly…if you want to make money on your blog (from ad revenue, sponsored posts, affiliate links, etc) you HAVE TO, HAVE TO, HAVE TO attract an audience.
+Most importantly...if you want to make money on your blog (from ad revenue, sponsored posts, affiliate links, etc) you HAVE TO attract an audience.
 This is the most frustrating part of blogging and one of the hardest things to keep working at.

 Map your XML Sitemap